-Asia University Holds the 2019 International Precise Medicine Forum in December.---
+Asia University Holds the 2019 International Precision Medicine Forum in December.---

 Three speakers shared the latest advances in immunotherapy, and emphasized that the direction of the medical research in the future is to see a patient as a unique entity.